gmmorris/meze/docs/componentization.md

 ## Bottom Line
 The point of this article isn't to claim that React or Componentisation is a magical solution to all your problems.
-Componentisation is about providing a framework (as in a basic structure, not as in a *Javascript Framework*) which can facilitate the authorship of loosely coupled code, with less code smell.
+Rather, that Componentisation is about providing a framework (as in a basic structure, not as in a *Javascript Framework*) which can facilitate the authorship of loosely coupled code, with less code smell.

-But componentisation alone cannot promise you these traits.
+But it is also important to keep in mind that componentisation alone cannot promise you these traits.
 In order to achieve these, you must first understand *what it is* about componentisation that provides them and then you need to maintain the dicipline of constantly making sure the code you author sticks to the framework and only deviates when absolutly neccesery.

+I don't know about you, but I find the fact that the Componentisation API is becoming so ubiquitous thanks to React, a really exciting point.
+It means we can start using this approach in our code, not as an *"awesome in-house library that new developers need to learn"* but rather a well accepted approach to modeling code, that developers coming from the React ecosystem already know how to reason about.
+It means we can start **thinking in components** throughout our codebase, not just the UI.

+And so this has been my quest for the secret of componentisation.
+When I set out I had no idea what I might find, if at all, and there were points where I almost gave up on the search.
+And like all good quests, this one leads to another one, a sequal if you will, to find a way to start using componentisation in more aspects of my work, not just building UIs, to which we'll come in a future article I'm working on.

-In a future article I'll present you with various design patterns we can follow with componentisation which can help you take advantage of the componentisation paradigm.
-But for the time being, I hope this article gives you enough food for thought to satisfy.
+In addition I'm putting together an article in which I will present you with various design patterns we can follow with componentisation which can help you take advantage of the componentisation paradigm.

+So there's plenty to look forward to!

 ### Learning more

 Following the React core team on Twitter and Github provided true insight into how this API is transforming the way developers are writing code since the library was introduced.

 For example, the following thread by Sebastian Markbåge caused my brain to turn inside out at one point.